Missed the live session? The full webinar recording is now available to purchase. Click here to get instant access.

 The treatment and management of debts and family gifts

-This live webinar contains a 60-minute presentation from Katharine Bundell, including scenarios for you to test your understanding.
-We will also answer your questions at the end of the session.
+This live webinar contains a 45-minute presentation, followed by a 15-minute Q&A session where you can ask any questions you'd like directly to Katharine Bundell.
 You can download your own copy of the presentation and resources to refer to during and after the live webinar.

 You will be able to actively listen to the course and ask questions to the speaker.